benumc/SCLI_HTTP/README.md

 # SCLI_HTTP
-Network bridge between RTI and Savant.
+Network bridge between 3rd party system and Savant.

 Can be run on smart or pro host.